Apprenticeships and Work Based Learning - Enrolments (Updated In-Year)

 Apprenticeships and Work Based Learning - Enrolments (2018-19 Year-End)

 Apprentice engagement and trend analysis

-As part of the college’s continued focus on the development of the apprenticeship provision for young people, we are pleased to report a continued growth in 16-18 apprenticeships, growing from 607 in 2011/12 to 1,524 in 2015/16 (a growth of 150%).
-This growth is supported by effective engagement with local employers and dedicated apprenticeship placement services offered by the college’s Employment Hub.
+As part of the College’s continued focus on the development of Apprenticeship provision for young people, we are pleased to see the continuation of very high numbers of 16-18 apprentices achieved in 2016/17 has been maintained through to 2018/19.
+This is in spite of the decline in recruitment of this age group national and locally since the reform to Apprenticeships in May 17.
+This provision is supported by effective engagement with local employers and dedicated Apprenticeship placement services offered by the College’s Employment Hub and Business Development Team.

-The heat map shows the locations where our apprenticeship learners reside.
-The huge majority of the college’s apprenticeship provision is based locally, with most 16-18 apprentices following a day release programme.
-Adult apprenticeships are often based locally, but there are pockets of focussed activity in other regions due to specific initiatives with key partner employers or sub-contractors.
-This includes delivery of bespoke apprenticeship programmes on employer premises.
-The map shows more activity nationally than in previous years, due to the new provision delivered through sport Park.
-The sporting Excellence programmes are delivered nationally through a network of assessors coordinated from Loughborough.
+The heat map shows the locations where our Apprenticeship learners reside.
+The huge majority of the College’s Apprenticeship provision is based locally, with most 16- 18 apprentices following a day release programme.
+Adult Apprenticeships are often based locally, but there are pockets of focused activity in other regions due to specific initiatives with key partner employers or sub-contractors.
+This includes delivery of bespoke Apprenticeship programmes on employer premises.
+Our high quality Apprenticeship programmes have helped employers to recruit new staff and provide workforce development training to up-skill and reskill their existing staff.
+Whilst we work predominantly with employers across the West Midlands region, we also work with national employers to deliver tailored Apprenticeships across a number of specialist sectors, to include offering a balance of classroom and workplace learning to employers such as Veolia, Worcester Bosch, Tesco, OCS, Amazon and Modality Partnership and Midway Care Group.
+All of our national programmes are delivered through our flexible Apprenticeship team at Dudley College of Technology.